JohnNewman1/GildedRoseNode/README.md

 Before starting the project I noted out some brief plans to best tackle the problem.

-- A Full feature test for the legacy code provided by Gilded Rose covering all cases
+- A full feature test for the legacy code provided by Gilded Rose covering all cases
 - Add the new feature for conjuring items to the original code
 - Research different techniques to refactor the code
 - Implement the technique using TDD and make sure all feature tests still pass